bshin19/class-repo/07-28/notes.md

 A get expects somethng back from the server. \
 A post expects to get something from the user to return to the server. \

+## Express parameters
++ Optional routes can be set and variable routes can be set.
+  * Optional: /var?
+  * Variable: /:var